openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 + Turn off (disable) all events from being logged.
 + Filter out only the events caused by the image changing before they reach the log file.

-The OpenHAB event.log does not allow normal filtering at a binding level due to the log being a pure output from the event bus.
+The openHAB event.log does not allow normal filtering at a binding level due to the log being a pure output from the event bus.

 To disable the event.log you can use this command in Karaf console.